Signs You Might Be Losing Your Hearing

 Test your hearing at home

 Looking for further proof before you set up an appointment with an audiologist?
 There are plenty of online options for a quick, self-administered hearing check.
-These are not meant to replace professional hearing screenings, but they can be useful to gauge your current hearing loss.
+These are not replacements for professional hearing screenings, but they can be useful to gauge your current hearing loss.

 Here are a couple of good options to check out:

-• AARP’s National Hearing Test — A free phone-based hearing test available to all AARP members.
-This member benefit can be used once a year.
+- AARP’s National Hearing Test — A free phone-based hearing test available once per year to all AARP members.

-• Hear.com — While primarily focused on providing hearing aids, Hear.com also offers a convenient online hearing test that provides a simple score on a scale of 1-10.
+- Hear.com — A convenient online hearing test that provides a simple score on a scale of 1-10.

-• Mimi Hearing Technologies — This app allows you to test and track your hearing over time, and can even link with certain headphones to personalize your device’s audio output.
+- Mimi Hearing Technologies — This app allows you to test and track your hearing over time.
+It can even link with certain headphones to personalize your device’s audio output.

 Degrees of hearing loss

 Losing your hearing isn’t an all-or-nothing situation.
-In some circumstances it is possible that it goes all at once, but much more common is a gradual loss of hearing in one or both ears.
+Sudden extreme hearing loss is possible, but gradual loss of hearing in one or both ears is much more common.
 Most experts organize hearing loss into four commonly used categories based on severity.

 Mild

 The hearing threshold for mild hearing loss is between 26 and 40 dB in the sound frequencies related to human speech.
 It may feel like trying to listen through earmuffs.
-Many people with mild hearing loss are able to manage without treatment, though some may opt for hearing aids, especially in noisy environments.
+Many people with mild hearing loss are able to manage without treatment.
+Some opt for hearing aids, especially in noisy environments.

 Sounds that are difficult to hear with mild hearing loss might include: